 The main goals are to: make clear what your findings are, why you think they came out the way they did, and why that might be important and to be precise enough to allow someone to replicate your experiments (or verify your proofs).

-A final presentation (one per team) of 5 - 10 minutes will be schedulued for the last week of the course.
+A final presentation (one per team) of 5 - 10 minutes will be scheduled.

 Projects